Parent Resources and Opportunities

 School Messenger for Notifications

 The district uses an automatic phone and email notification system to broadcast school closings, emergency notifications and general messages.
 You can manage which contacts are used for these messages.
-Log in or create an account with Contact Manager.
+Contact the district's technology department for more information.
+(269) 488-1217.

 Send Money to School